 Guidance for candidates

-The Physician Associate National Examination (PANE) is designed for candidates who have completed the requirements of the 2012 Competence and Curriculum Framework for the Physician Assistant.
-If you started your university programme prior to August 2023 you will have been taught via this curriculum.
+The PARA is designed for candidates who have completed the requirements of the 2012 Competence and Curriculum Framework for the Physician Assistant.
+If you started your UK PA qualification prior to August 2023 you will have been taught via this curriculum.

-If you started your university programme after August 2023 you will have been taught via the 2023 Physician Associate Curriculum
+If you started your UK PA qualification after August 2023 you will have been taught via the 2023 Physician Associate Curriculum.

-From September 2025, the PANE will become the Physician Associate Registration Assessment (PARA).
-Under the GMC’s transitional arrangements, which run from 13 December 2024 until 13 December 2026, the PARA KBAs and OSCEs held between September 2025 and November 2026 will assess all candidates via a hybrid blueprint, which will only contain content found in both the 2012 Competence and Curriculum Framework for the Physician Assistant and the 2023 Physician Associate Curriculum.
+Under the GMC’s transitional arrangements, which run from 13 December 2024 until 13 December 2026, the PARA KBAs and OSCEs held between September 2025 and November 2026 will assess all candidates via a hybrid blueprint, which will contain content found in both the 2012 Competence and Curriculum Framework for the Physician Assistant and the 2023 Physician Associate Curriculum.

-- Physician Associate National Examination Regulations For Examination Candidates (November 2024)
+- Physician Associate Registration Assessment Regulations For Examination Candidates (June 2025)

 - Competence And Curriculum Framework For The Physician Assistant (2012)